mattkumar/blog/content/post/2023-11-25-shinysave/Index.markdown

 ## Thoughts

-I don't know if I'm romanticizing 😍 finally having a solution to a long standing problem, but I'm excited 🤣.
-I'm not sure how this will scale, so of course it's probably best implemented prospectively 🔜 rather than retro 🔙.
+I'm not sure if I'm idealizing 😍 finally having a solution to a long-standing problem, but I'm excited 🤣.
+The scalability remains uncertain, so it's probably best implemented prospectively 🔜 rather than retro 🔙.

 Another consideration is the source files themselves.
-In some cases, it might be against company policy to store a "copy" of the data anywhere outside from where it originates 🕵.
-I see some grey area for sure. <em>I mean in other roles, users already self-manage their own document files surely in a variety of ways </em> 🤔 🤔 🤔
+In some cases, storing a "copy" of the data outside its origin might violate company policy 🕵.
+There's definitely some gray area.
+In other roles, users already self-manage their own document files in various ways 🤔 🤔 🤔

 And what about file size 📈 ?
 In this example, the original XPT was 116 kb and the save file was 33.9 kb.
 Obviously some savings there, but where does that bottom out 🏋?
 It might depend on the format of the original file type.

 ## Shinylive

-I mentioned earlier I also used this post as a 2-for-1.
-Because this app was relatively light-weight, I made use of `shinylive::export` to convert it to a format I can host as static content (right now it's on github pages) 🤑
+As mentioned earlier, I've used this post as a two-for-one.
+Since this app is relatively lightweight, I employed `shinylive::export` to convert it to a format I can host as static content (currently on GitHub pages) 🤑

-It was pretty straight forward and looks promising.
-However, there are a few things to be mindful of ⚠️: Because all of the work 👷 is done in the browser it may take time for things to load ⌛.
-Another key consideration is whether your app package dependencies 📦 are compatible.
+It was pretty straight forward and overall looks promising.
+However, there are a few things to be ⚠️ mindful of: Because all of the work 👷 is done in the browser it may take time for things to load ⌛.
+Another key consideration is whether your app package dependencies 📦 are compatible with `webR`.
 Interactive documentation 📋 on the latter can be found [here](https://repo.r-wasm.org/)

 ## Resources